savannahcookson/BetA-Series-COrrelation/README.md

 ## Credit
-BASCO toolbox originally written by Dr. Martin Gottlich, Luebeck University.
+BASCO toolbox originally written by Dr. Martin Goettlich, Luebeck University.
 Original toolbox available for download through [NITRC](https://www.nitrc.org/projects/basco) or in the Master branch of this repository.